MANI – Design-conscious yet economic boutique hotel with slimline, comfortable rooms in a buzzing part of town.

 - Schloss Charlottenburg – There are many sights worthy of a trip outside central Berlin, but Charlottenburg Palace might be one of the best.
 It was the plush Prussian dream of Queen Sophie Charlotte, whose golden Rococo ballroom and Porcelain Cabinet are jaw-droppingly lavish.
 It has beautiful gardens for strolling or picnicking, and opposite are 3 excellent museums, the Bröhan-Museum (arts and crafts), Museum Berggruen (a modern art collection featuring Picasso, Klee, Braque, Cézanne, and Giacometti, among others), and the Sammlung Scharf-Gerstenberg (French Impressionists, the complete print works of Toulouse Lautrec, Dalí, Magritte, Ernst, and Klee, among others).
 35-40 minutes via public transport.

-- Alternative Lifestyles – The Acker Stadt Palast (0.1 mile, 2-minute walk), Haus Schwarzenberg (9-minute walk), and ACUD (0.4 mile, 8-minute walk) are all examples of the progressive cultural centers that burgeoned in the aftermath of reunification, when artists took over crumbling buildings in former East Berlin and lived and worked together.
+- Alternative Lifestyles – The Acker Stadt Palast (0.1 mile), Haus Schwarzenberg (0.5 mile), and ACUD (0.4 mile) are all examples of the progressive cultural centers that burgeoned in the aftermath of reunification, when artists took over crumbling buildings in former East Berlin and lived and worked together.
 It’s places like these that gave Berlin its edgy reputation and have survived the onslaught of gentrification.
 If you’re into alternative Berlin and especially street art, make sure to check out Friedrichshain’s RAW-Gelände, a hive of various hip activities and businesses run out of renovated train warehouses covered in graffiti.
 It takes about 25 minutes via public transport to reach.

 Nearby Markets or Grocery Stores